home-assistant/developers.home-assistant/docs/device_automation_condition.md

 Device conditions are defined as dictionaries.
 These dictionaries are created by your integration and are passed to your integration to create a function that checks the condition.

-Device conditions can be provided by the integration that provides the device (e.g. ZHA, deCONZ) or the entity integrations that the device has entities with (e.g. light, humidity sensor).
+Device conditions can be provided by the integration that provides the device (for example ZHA or deCONZ) or the entity integrations that the device has entities with (`light` or `humidity sensor`).
 An example of the latter could be to check if a light is on or the floor is wet.

 If the condition requires dynamic validation that the static `CONDITION_SCHEMA` can't provide, it's possible to implement an `async_validate_condition_config` function.